University Research Fund

 Eligible Costs

-Direct costs of research only, e.g. travel and subsistence, consumables, limited research assistance, teaching replacement and other justifiable directly incurred costs.
+Direct costs of research only, e.g. travel and subsistence, consumables, limited research assistance, and other justifiable directly incurred costs.

 The fund will not support Open Access costs, estates, indirect costs, or directly allocated costs (e.g. staff time).
 If PhD students are to be employed as Research Assistants on the project, they must be undertaking a PhD at Aberystwyth University.

-If research assistance or teaching replacement is required, then due to the time restrictions on the funding it is expected that this would be only short term in nature (e.g. up to 3 months).
+If research assistance is requested, this needs to be fully justified as to why additional staff resource is needed, and due to the time restrictions on the funding it is expected that this would be only short term in nature (e.g. up to 3 months).
 Normal HR recruitment procedures apply.
 See Aber Works for employing students.

 Next deadline